-This medicinal product contains less than 1 mmol sodium (23 mg) per film-coated tablet, that is to say essentially 'sodium-free'.
+This medicine contains less than 1 mmol sodium (23 mg) per film-coated tablet, that is to say essentially 'sodium-free'.

-3. How to take Atorvastatin tablets
+3. How to take Atorvastatin

-Before starting treatment, your doctor will place you on a low-cholesterol diet, which you should maintain also during therapy with Atorvastatin tablets.
+Before starting treatment, your doctor will place you on a low-cholesterol diet, which you should maintain also during therapy with Atorvastatin.

-The usual starting dose of Atorvastatin tablets are 10 mg once a day in adults and children aged 10 years or older.
+The usual starting dose of Atorvastatin is 10 mg once a day in adults and children aged 10 years or older.
 This may be increased if necessary by your doctor until you are taking the amount you need.
 Your doctor will adapt the dose at intervals of 4 weeks or more.
-The maximum dose of Atorvastatin tablets are 80 mg once a day.
+The maximum dose of Atorvastatin is 80 mg once a day.